Information for Faculty & Staff

 "Critical employees" in these functional areas are expected to report to work during emergency closings unless specifically informed by their supervisor that they are not to report.

-Because of the unique and often time-defined nature of some University endeavors, certain University departments and units, in addition to those identified above, may require employees to work during an emergency closing.
+Due to the unique and often time-defined nature of some University endeavors, certain University departments and units, in addition to those identified above, may require employees to work during an emergency closing.
 Directors/Department Heads and supervisors are responsible for identifying, designating, and notifying, in writing, those "critical employees" in their units who are expected to report to work in the event of an emergency closing.

 All full time employees will be paid in accordance with Kettering University’s policy for the Suspension of University Operations during an official emergency closing.